sillevl/mbed-commander/README.md

 * `set`
 * `action`

-You can escape commands using the `escape` key.
+You can escape commands using `ctrl+x` or `ctrl+c`.
 The command will be ignored and you will be presented with a clear input to start a new command.

 ### Get command